 Royal Ontario Museum Lobby

-You enter the museum lobby, thinking you’re entering a five star hotel.
-The only difference is that the walls are decorated with giant dinosaur skeletons, like dinosaurs that could scare you if your not used to seeing them.
+You enter the museum lobby, thinking you’re entering a five-star hotel.
+The only difference is that the walls are decorated with giant dinosaur skeletons, like dinosaurs that could scare you if you’re not used to seeing them.
 I was really scared, because they were full skeletons, looking so real, I thought I was in a horror film.
-Other things you can find in this place are amazing sculptures of ancient things like temples, masks and artwork of ancient great thinkers, philosophers, scientists, soldiers, emperors, and other strong people who made marks in history.
+Other things you can find in this place are amazing sculptures of ancient things like temples, masks, and artwork of ancient great thinkers, philosophers, scientists, soldiers, emperors, and other strong people who made marks in history.

 Giant Animal Skeletons

 There are also entertaining sections you can visit within the museum, all year long there are different shows and cultural performances to amuse visitors.
-Some of them include the 400 spiders show, illuminated books set, musical performance and more.
-There are 3 main entrances you can take into the museum, depending on which direction you’re coming from and how you get here.
+Some of them include the 400 spiders show, illuminated books set, musical performance, and more.
+There are 3 main entrances you can take into the museum, depending on which direction you’re coming from and how you get there.

 Royal Ontario Museum Entrance